northbear/gm/t3/README.md

 An example of using the solution is provided in script `./pipeline-helloworld-build-project.sh`.

-*NB* CTest stage of the is not implemented yet.
+*NB*: CTest stage of the pipeline is not implemented yet.
 WIP